anquanscan/sec-tools/README.md

 [pyvfeed](https://github.com/vfeedio/pyvfeed):  Python API for vFeed Vulnerability & Threat Intelligence Database Enterprise & Pro Editions
 [Software-Security](https://github.com/ramizebian/Software-Security): A Github repository I created while studying the Software Security course on Coursera.
 I made the repository public to discuss solutions with like-minded developers.
 [nvtengine](https://github.com/Clivebi/nvtengine): network vulnerability-test engine nasl like script engine
 [Screenshooter](https://github.com/FortyNorthSecurity/Screenshooter): C# program to take a full size screenshot or a recording of the user's desktop.
 Takes in 0-3 flags
+[Brutal](https://github.com/screetsec/Brutal): Payload for teensy like a rubber ducky but the syntax is different. this Human interfaes device ( HID attacks ).
+Penetration With Teensy  .
+Brutal is a toolkit to quickly create various payload,powershell attack , virus attack and launch listener for a Human Interface Device ( Payload Teensy )